 Risk-based pricing is alive and well in America where a good credit score can mean great rates and better products, but the uptake has been much slower in Australia.
-Currently, only peer-to-peer lenders offer risk-based pricing, but that could just be the start.
+Currently, there are some personal loans that offer risk-based pricing and personal interest rates, but that could just be the start.

 A surprising number of people don't know what a credit score is.